karen portrait circle

 Is there any reason to go there?
 There are some good restaurants in this area, and some popular music venues.
 The Great American Music Hall and the Warfield Theater are in the Tenderloin.

-Many of San Francisco's most popular hotels are in the Union Square area, just a few blocks from the Tenderloin, but the crime doesn't seem to spill over.
+Many of San Francisco's most popular hotels are in the Union Square area, just a block from the Tenderloin, but the crime doesn't seem to spill over.

-Union Square is a few blocks east and the Civic Center area (SF City Hall, SF Symphony, & SF Opera House) are a couple of blocks west.
+Union Square is one block east and the Civic Center area (SF City Hall, SF Symphony, & SF Opera House) are just to the south.

-The crime in the Tenderloin in 2023 looks similar to 2019, maybe worse.
+The crime rate in the Tenderloin in 2024 looks a little better than it did in 2023, but it is still high.
 This is the location of many of the open air drug markets that the city has been struggling with.

 It appears that public pressure has created more of a willingness by the powers that be to deal with the problem.
 We shall see.